mgallo185/IT202-003/public_html/Project/Proposal.md

     - Screenshots
       - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
         - Screenshot #1 description explaining what you're trying to show
+  - [ ] \(mm/dd/yyyy of completion)Each new participant causes the Reward value to increase by at least 1 or 50% of the joining fee rounded up
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
+  - [ ] \(mm/dd/yyyy of completion)Have a page where the User can see active competitions (not expired)
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
   - [ ] \(mm/dd/yyyy of completion) Will need an association table CompetitionParticipants (id, comp_id, user_id, created)
   -  List of Evidence of Feature Completion
     - Status: Pending (Completed, Partially working, Incomplete, Pending)